Russian mercenary boss courts Putin with Ukrainian battlefield success

 Mr Prigozhin has played down the idea he is seeking official elevation in the past, while not emphatically ruling it out.
 His press service, and the Kremlin, did not immediately reply to requests for fresh comment.

-Mr Putin has said Wagner does not represent the state and is not breaking Russian law and has the right to work and promote its business interests anywhere in the world.
+Mr Putin has said Wagner does not represent the state, is not breaking Russian law, and has the right to work and promote its business interests anywhere in the world.

 One of the military bloggers who help shape Russians’ view of the conflict likened Mr Prigozhin to a Roman centurion licensed to operate above and outside the law to achieve Mr Putin’s goals.

-Yet, Mr Igor Girkin, a Russian nationalist and former Federal Security Service officer who helped launch the original Donbas war in 2014 and is under US sanctions, has said Mr Prigozhin is careless with the lives of his men.
-He has also said capturing Soledar and nearby Bakhmut would not be militarily significant.
+But Mr Igor Girkin, a Russian nationalist and former Federal Security Service officer who helped launch the original Donbas war in 2014 and is under US sanctions, has said Mr Prigozhin is careless with the lives of his men.

+He mocked Mr Prigozhin for awarding medals for the capture of what he said was “a big village” and said the appointment this week of Russia’s top general, an ally of the defence minister, to oversee the Ukraine campaign was a threat to Mr Prigozhin.

+The new commander would look to eliminate pushback to the defence minister from critics like Mr Prigozhin and only direct intervention from Mr Putin could spare him, he predicted.

 Mr Prigozhin, nicknamed “Putin’s Chef” by Western media because he once ran a floating restaurant in St Petersburg where Mr Putin ate, has plenty to gain or lose.